Incremental Class Learning using Variational Autoencoders with Similarity Learning: Methodology

 \subsubsection{Pair and Triplet Mining}

-Pairs and Triplets for training and validation were generated online during training.
+Pairs and triplets for training and validation were generated online during training.
 We mined triplet images with semi-hard negative online mining on positive and negative image pairs.
 A variety of diverse classes during training allows us to optimise distances between positive and negative classes.
-We performed pair margin mining to generate pairs of images for contrastive loss.
-An angular miner was used to generate triplets for angular loss that are of an angle greater than $\alpha$.
-All mining was performed using the Pytorch Metric Learning library \cite{musgrave2020pytorch} with the hyper-parameters specified in Section~\ref{section:hyperparam}.
+We performed pair margin mining to generate pairs of images for Contrastive loss.
+An Angular miner generated triplets at an angle greater than $\alpha$.
+All mining was performed using the PyTorch Metric Learning library \cite{musgrave2020pytorch} with the hyper-parameters specified in Section~\ref{section:hyperparam}.